DareData/lp-data-analytics/01_intro_visualization/README.md

 After checking the videos above, time to close the first week of the learning path by attempting the only, the mythical, the magical [QUIZ!](https://forms.gle/LLXwuKmgiszMBZwJ9).

+This quiz will help you test the knowledge on what we've learned in this first section.
+Next week, we'll start to view how to create plots using one of the most famous plotting libraries in Python - `matplotlib`!

 Good luck!📊

 ## Bibliography: